OathWall

 4

-Under Authorized redirect URIs, click Add URI and enter the Oathwall callback URL:
+Under Authorized redirect URIs, click Add URI and enter:

 text